Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 - Account registration: As a Site User I can register an account so that I can comment and like.
 - Comment on a post: As a Site User I can leave comments on a post so that I can be involved in the conversation.
 - Like/Unlike: As a Site User I can like or unlike a post so that I can interact with the content.
+- Edit comment: As a Site User I can edit my own comment so that I can change my opinion.
+- Delete comment: As a Site User I can delete my own comment so that it disappears from the website.

+**CRUD functionality:**
+All CRUD functionalities is available for users in the front end.

 ### **Goals For Website Owners**